qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. figure:: images/felgo-plugins.png

 These functions usually required platform specific APIs.
-There are also third party services that provide such services through custom native framework.
+There are also third party services that provide such services through custom native frameworks.
 Supporting native SDKs for Android and iOS using Qt/QML is not an easy task.
 You need to provide a portable abstraction for the APIs, binding to Java/Kotlin for Andoird or Objective-C/Swift for iOS.

 To help with this, Felgo extends Qt with plugins integrating these services directly to QML.

 Configuration
 -------------

-The Felgo plugins extend Qt with bindings to an external services.
+The Felgo plugins extend Qt with bindings to external services.
 This means that you will have register with the third party services.
 You will also need a Felgo license key.
-All monetization plugins are available for free, while other plugins requires that you purchase an `Indie or Enterprice license <https://felgo.com/pricing>`_.
+All monetization plugins are available for free, while other plugins require that you purchase an `Indie or Enterprise license <https://felgo.com/pricing>`_.

 .. note::